dthx2710/Dolicon-Blue-Archive/src/pages/student/fuuka.md

 atkType: Explosion
 defType: Heavy Armour
 combatEnvironment:
-  desert: Good
+  outdoor: A
-  indoor: Bad
+  indoor: C
-  outdoor: Good
+  urban: A
 exSkill:
   exCost: 5
   exText: Distributes food to her allies and they move to eat it, recovering by